David Lerner Associates: Women and Estate Planning Basics

 What is an estate plan?

-An estate plan is a map that reflects the way you want your personal and financial affairs to be handled in the event of your incapacity or death.
-It allows you to control what happens to your property if you die or become incapacitated.
+An estate plan is a map that reflects the way a person wants their personal and financial affairs to be handled in case of incapacity or death.
+It allows them to control what happens to their property if they die or become incapacitated.

 Planning for incapacity

-Incapacity can happen to anyone at any moment, but your risk generally increases as you age.
-You must consider what would happen if, for instance, you were unable to decide or conduct your personal affairs.
-Failing to plan may mean a court would have to appoint a guardian, and the guardian might make decisions that would be different from what you would have wanted.
+Incapacity can happen to anyone at any time, but the risk generally increases as one grows older.
+Failing to plan may mean a court would have to appoint a guardian who might make decisions that do not follow what was originally planned.

-Health-care directives can help others make sound decisions about your health when you are unable to.
+Health-care directives can help others make sound decisions about health issues when one is unable to.
 These might include:

-- Living will - a document that lists the kinds of medical treatment you would want, or not want, under particular circumstances.
+- Living will - a document that lists the types of medical treatment preferred in your particular circumstances.

-- Durable power of attorney for medical care (health-care proxy) - lets several family members or other trusted individuals make medical decisions for you.
+- Durable power of attorney for health care (health-care proxy) - lets one or more family members or other trusted individuals make the medical decisions needed at the time.

-- Do not resuscitate (DNR) order - a legal form, signed by both you and your doctor, that gives hospital staff permission to perform your wishes.
+- Do not resuscitate (DNR) order - a legal form, signed by both the individual and his or her doctor that gives hospital staff permission to carry out the desired treatment protocols.

-There are also tools that help others manage your property when you are unable to, including:
+There are also tools that help others manage property when one is unable to, including:

-- Joint ownership - allows another person to have the same access to the property as you do.
-For instance, if you and your spouse have a joint checking account and you become incapacitated, your spouse would still have the ability to make mortgage payments on schedule.
+- Joint ownership - allows another person to have the same access to the property as the owner.
+For example, if a husband and wife have a joint checking account and one spouse becomes incapacitated, the other would still be able to make mortgage payments on time.

-- Durable power of attorney - lets you name family or other trusted individuals to make financial decisions or negotiate business on your account, even in the event that you are disabled, or perhaps because you are disabled.
+- Durable power of attorney – a way to name family members or other trusted individuals to make financial decisions or transact business on one’s behalf, even if one is disabled.

-- Living trust - a follower trustee can move into your shoes to manage property in the trust if something should happen to you.
+- Living trust - a successor trustee can manage property in the trust if something should happen that prevents the owner from doing so.

 Wills and probate

-A will is quite frequently the cornerstone of an estate plan.
-It is a legal document that directs how your property is to be distributed when you die.
-It also allows you to name an executor to perform your wishes as specified in the will and a guardian for your minor children.
-You can also create a trust in your will.
-The will should be written, signed by you, and witnessed.
+A will is quite often the cornerstone of an estate plan.
+It is a legal document that directs how property is to be distributed when one dies.
+It also names an executor to carry out the wishes as specified in the will and a guardian for any minor children.
+One can also create a trust in a will.
+The will should be written, signed and witnessed.

-Most wills must be probated.
+Most wills have to be probated.
 The will is filed with the probate court.
 The executor collects assets, pays debts and taxes owed, and distributes any remaining property to the rightful heirs.
-The rules vary from state to state, but in some states, smaller estates are excluded from probate or get an expedited process.
+The rules vary from state to state, but in some states, smaller estates are exempt from probate or qualify for an expedited process.

-There are ways for you to avoid probate, if that is your desire.
-Probate may be avoided by owning property jointly with rights of survivorship; by completing beneficiary designations for property like IRAs, retirement plans, and life insurance; by putting property in an inter vivos trust; and by making lifetime gifts.
+Probate may be avoided by owning property jointly with rights of survivorship; by completing beneficiary designations for property such as IRAs, retirement plans, and life insurance; by putting property in an inter vivos trust; and by making lifetime gifts.

 What happens if you die without a will or an estate plan?

-Regardless if you have a will, some property passes automatically to a joint owner or to a designated beneficiary.
-For instance, you can transfer property including IRAs, retirement plan benefits, and life insurance by naming a beneficiary.
-Property that you own mutually with right of survivorship will automatically exchange the surviving owners at your death.
-Property held in trust will pass based on the terms you lay out in the trust.
+Whether or not there is a will, some property passes automatically to a joint owner or to a designated beneficiary.
+For example, it is possible to transfer property such as IRAs, retirement plan benefits, and life insurance by naming a beneficiary.
+Property that is jointly owned with right of survivorship will automatically pass to the surviving owners.
+Property held in trust will pass according to the terms set out in the trust.

-A trust is a flexible estate planning tool that can protect against incapacity; avoid probate; minimize taxes; allow professional management of assets; provide safeguards for minor children, old parents, and various other recipients; and protect assets from potential creditors.
-Most importantly, trusts can provide a means to administer property on an ongoing basis according to your desires, even after your passing.
+A trust is a versatile estate planning tool that can protect against incapacity; avoid probate; minimize taxes; allow professional management of assets; provide safeguards for minor children, elderly parents, and other beneficiaries; and protect assets from future creditors.
+Most importantly, trusts can provide a means to administer property on an ongoing basis according to one’s wishes, even after death.

-A trust is a legal entity where someone, referred to as the grantor, arranges with another individual, called the trustee, to hold property for the advantage of another party, named the beneficiary.
-The grantor names the beneficiary and trustee, and develops the rules the trustee must follow in a record called a trust agreement.
-With a trust, you can provide various interests to different beneficiaries.
-For instance, you might provide income to your children forever, with the rest heading to your grandchildren.
+A trust is a legal entity where one person, known as the grantor, arranges with another, known as the trustee, to hold property for the benefit of a third party, known as the beneficiary.
+The grantor names the beneficiary and trustee and establishes the rules the trustee must follow in a document called a trust agreement.
+With a trust, one can provide various interests to different beneficiaries.
+For example, income to children for life, with the remainder going to the grandchildren.

-You can develop a trust while you are living (a living or inter vivos trust) or at your death (a testamentary trust).
-A trust you create during your life can be either revocable or irrevocable.
-You retain the right to change or revoke a revocable trust.
-An irrevocable trust cannot be altered or revoked.
-A trust you create at death is irrevocable.
+There are two types of trust - a living or inter vivos trust or one that goes into effect after death (a testamentary trust).
+A living trust can be either revocable or irrevocable.
+An irrevocable trust cannot be changed or revoked.
+A trust created at death is irrevocable.

-When you get rid of your assets during your lifetime or at your death, your transfers may go through federal gift tax, federal estate tax, and federal generation-skipping transfer (GST) tax.
-Your transfers may also undergo state taxes.
+When property is disposed of – whether during one’s lifetime or at death, transfers may be subject to federal gift tax, federal estate tax, and federal generation-skipping transfer (GST) tax.
+Transfers may also be subject to state taxes.

-Making gifts during one's life is a common estate planning technique that can serve to avoid probate and reduce transfer taxes.
-One way to perform this is to capitalize on the annual gift tax exclusion, which lets you give up to $14,000 (in 2013 and 2014) to as many people as you want gift tax free.
-In addition, there are several other gift tax exclusions and deductions available to help you lessen transfer taxes.
-Making a gift can also let you see the receiver enjoying the advantage of your gift while you are still alive.
+Making gifts during one's life is a common estate planning strategy that can serve to avoid probate and minimize transfer taxes.
+One way to do this is to take advantage of the annual gift tax exclusion.
+This allows a gift of up to $14,000 (in 2015) to as many individuals as one wishes to give a gift.
+In addition, there are several other gift tax exclusions and deductions available that can help minimize transfer taxes.
+Making a gift means that one gets to see the recipient enjoying the benefit of the gift.